JulianStremel/mrdiy_canabus/README.md

 ### Garage door opener

-This gadget waits for 2 consecutive high beam signals within 1 second and triggers a relay to open or close a garage door opener.
+[WIP] This gadget waits for a signal from the car to trigger a relay to open or close a garage door.

 ### SLCAN/LAWICEL & SavvyCAN

-A recevier that convert the ESPNow CAN messages into SLCAN/LAWICEL to allow it to be used with SavvyCAN for sniffing, monitoring, analyzing and decoding.
+[WIP] This gadget converts the ESPNow CAN messages into SLCAN/LAWICEL format to allow it to be used with SavvyCAN for sniffing, monitoring, analyzing and decoding CAN messages.

 ![SavvyCAN](https://gitlab.com/MrDIYca/canabus/-/raw/main/img/savvycan.png)

-### Coming soon
+### Other Gadgets

-- Tesla's gauges
-- GPS tracker
-- Bus Logger
+[WIP]

 ![SavvyCAN](https://gitlab.com/MrDIYca/canabus/-/raw/main/img/gadget_tesla_screen.png)

-### Barebone

-A skeleton barebone gadget to get started.